deathbybandaid/piadvanced/README.md

 * https://www.cups.org/
 * This is probably the nicest printer server software out there.

+## Grafana
+* Untested Install, should be sweet for data monitoring and stuff.

 ## AtoMiC-ToolKit
 * Refer to https://github.com/htpcBeginner/AtoMiC-ToolKit for more information.
 * Anything that is installed by this will need a firewall rule added.